Augustin007/usefulpy/index.md

 While I would recommend getting aquainted with the code by sifting through it by hand, here is a quick introduction:

+## Sections

-## validation
+### validation

 Validation includes various tools for getting input and preparing clean output, as well quick checks for types.
+The main idea is to check whether something fits in a category.

 A couple of its most important sections: